engeir/hack-md-notes/volcano-papers.md

 - An intercomparison revealed that modelled volcanic sulphate deposition varies substantially in timing, spatial pattern, and magnitude between the models
-- Still no clear understanding of which model is closer to reality in describing the stratospheric aerosol distribution
+- Still, no clear understanding of which model is closer to reality in describing the stratospheric aerosol distribution
 - Even with a fine aerosol size resolution, resulting sedimentation can be biased due to the model’s numerical scheme